daniserrano7/jira-clone/README.md

 ## Overview<a name="overview"></a>
 The app simulates Jira's project board.
 Related to that project, you can create, edit and delete issues.
 You can modify issue's properties, change its category, add comments and asign it to different users.
+Also, it is possible to move an issue from one category to another by drag and drop.

 ![Board](./board.png)